Slingshot-20240/ftcscoring.app/README.md

-# The FTC App Website
+# The DECODE™ Scorer for FTC Website

-This repo hosts the files for [theftc.app](https://theftc.app)
+This repo hosts the files for [ftcscoring.app](https://ftcscoring.app)

 ## Copyright